Additional costs and optional extras

 Each course module usually specifies a limited number of core text books as essential reading and most students choose to purchase their own set of core text books each year.
 Costs vary between courses and further information is available in the University’s bookshop.
 A good supply of these essential text books are available in our libraries.
 You can easily borrow or access these books directly whilst studying in the library.
 There may also be a supply of second-hand books available for purchase from previous year students.

-All essential field trip costs will be included in your course fees.
+With the exception of those students studying the courses noted below, all essential field trip costs will be included in your course fees.
 Some courses may also offer a number of optional field trips which do incur additional costs.

 If you're undertaking a placement year, you'll need to budget for accommodation and any travel costs you may incur whilst on placement.
 Many of our placement students do earn a salary whilst on placement which can help to cover these living costs.